placrosse/kodo/docs/source/tutorial.rst

 Simulating Losses
 -----------------

-In this example we will expand the previous basic example by adding some loss.
+In this example we will expand the previous basic example by simulating some loss of the encoded data.
 This can be done simply by not "transmitting" encoded symbol to the decoder.
 The complete example is shown below.

 .. literalinclude:: ../../examples/tutorial/add_loss.cpp
     :language: c++